|I Blame Hepzibah|

 But the outcome is very much as if she had.

 It’s quite a story.
-And my children and theirs and theirs really need to know it.
+My children and theirs and theirs really need to know it.

 Maybe you’ll enjoy it, too, even if we’re not kin.